moby/moby/docs/sources/project/set-up-dev-env.md

     The command creates a container from your `dry-run-test` image.
 It opens an interactive terminal (`-ti`) running a `/bin/bash shell`.
 The `--privileged` flag gives the container access to kernel features and device access.
-It is this flag that allows you to run a container in a container.
+This flag allows you to run a container in a container.
     Finally, the `-rm` flag instructs Docker to remove the container when you exit the `/bin/bash` shell.